Quick Introduction to HTML

 To make a link to another web page, use the anchor tag

-<a> with the href attribute specifying
+with the href

 the URL of the other page.

-For example, the code
+For example, the browser renders the code

-is rendered as
+as

-web page specified by the href attribute value,
+web page specified by the href

 The path can be a complete URL, like